csusbdt/app594/README.md

 - To learn about git, read [Pro Git](http://git-scm.com/book).
 - To learn about the development environment, read [The Twelve-Factor App](http://www.12factor.net/).
+- To learn about facebook integration, read [the Facebook developer docs](https://developers.facebook.com/docs/).
+- Forserver-side authentication that includes a large number of identity providers, see [everyauth](http://everyauth.com/).

 ## Development environment